 Sleep experts recommend the average adult aims to reach 7 to 9 hours of sleep each night, but this can be difficult without the right bedding — like a comfortable mattress and supportive pillow.
 Not everyone is comfortable with just any pillow, and most pillows do not offer the same support.
-Our experts at PlushBeds are here to help you navigate the continually growing pillow industry to help you start sleeping better today.
+Our experts at PlushBeds are here to help you navigate the continually growing pillow industry to help you start sleeping better today on an ergonomic pillow.

 How Does My Pillow Impact My Sleep?

 A comfortable night’s sleep is something that most of us take for granted, and we likely do not realize there is a problem with our mattress or pillows until pain has set in, or we’re sleep deprived.
 What if you could sleep better by simply replacing your pillow?

 Improper pillow support can lead to stiffness in the shoulders, as well as back and neck pain, due to increased pressure and improper alignment of the head, neck, and shoulders throughout the night.
 Many people are sleeping with a pillow that is too thin, too thick, or the wrong firmness level for their preferred sleeping position.

 What Type of Pillow is Best for My Sleeping Position?

 Your personal preferences and comfort often dictate the position in which you sleep.
 The main goals of your sleeping position should be to eliminate pressure points, and help you to achieve quality sleep.
 Without adequate pillow support, though, these may not be realistic and achievable goals.